MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawString-Methods.md

 ---
-Description: 'This topic lists the DrawString methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'b3568ed9-e359-4916-a83d-7553c021d197'
+Description: This topic lists the DrawString methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: b3568ed9-e359-4916-a83d-7553c021d197
-title: 'Graphics.DrawString methods'
+title: Graphics.DrawString methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawString methods